Hzzone/MTLFace/README.md

 ### MTLFace
 This repository contains the PyTorch implementation and the dataset of the paper: **When Age-Invariant Face Recognition Meets Face Age Synthesis: A Multi-Task Learning Framework (CVPR 2021 oral)**

+**Our journal extension has been accepted by TPAMI 2022; see details at https://hzzone.github.io/MTLFace/.**

 > When Age-Invariant Face Recognition Meets Face Age Synthesis: A Multi-Task Learning Framework <br>
 > https://arxiv.org/abs/2103.01520<br>
 > Abstract: To minimize the effects of age variation in face recognition, previous work either extracts identity-related discriminative features by minimizing the correlation between identity- and age-related features, called age-invariant face recognition (AIFR), or removes age variation by transforming the faces of different age groups into the same age group, called face age synthesis (FAS); however, the former lacks visual results for model interpretation while the latter suffers from artifacts compromising downstream recognition.
 Therefore, this paper proposes a unified, multi-task framework to jointly handle these two tasks, termed MTLFace, which can learn age-invariant identity-related representation while achieving pleasing face synthesis.
 Specifically, we first decompose the mixed face features into two uncorrelated components---identity- and age-related features---through an attention mechanism, and then decorrelate these two components using multi-task training and continuous domain adaption.
 In contrast to the conventional one-hot encoding that achieves group-level FAS, we propose a novel identity conditional module to achieve identity-level FAS, with a weight-sharing strategy to improve the age smoothness of synthesized faces.
 In addition, we collect and release a large cross-age face dataset with age and gender annotations to advance AIFR and FAS.
 Extensive experiments on five benchmark cross-age datasets demonstrate the superior performance of our proposed MTLFace over state-of-the-art methods for AIFR and FAS.
 We further validate MTLFace on two popular general face recognition datasets, showing competitive performance for face recognition in the wild.